bwarren2/datadrivendota/README.rst

 MirrorPlayerData().s().delay(api_context=c)
 ```

 If you look back into the worker tab, it should be happily running along.
+If you want to do some basic monitoring of the celery worker itself, try `flower  --broker=<your amqp url, ex $CLOUDAMQP_URL>`.

 Starting a web process (`python datadrivendota/manage.py runserver`) and hitting the player page for my id (http://127.0.0.1:8000/players/66289584/), my games should show up!
 Click one of the hero faces to see that game's detail.
-aa

 Note: you might see a bunch of files named like '1d_e1c3be95-e445-44b2-853c-ca044364b509.json' show up.
 These are byproducts of a bad implementation of json serving, which is marked for fixing.

 #### One more thing